Understanding Srebrenica Genocide Study Tour + Homemade Lunch with Local Family Included

 After the morning pickup around 8 am, you’ll spend two and a half hours on the road towards Srebrenica, where you’ll enjoy the beautiful scenery of Eastern Bosnian mountain regions, spiced up with detailed stories and important explanations behind the reasons of “Death of Yugoslavia”.

-Understanding the role of Bosnia in the storm of 90’s is crucial for better understanding of Genocide in Srebrenica.
+Understanding the role of Bosnia in the storm of the 90s is crucial for a better understanding of Genocide in Srebrenica.

-Genocide in Srebrenica is not an event which just took place in one narrow region or one town, in fact, it is an overall story of aggression on Bosnia and Herzegovina, meaning Genocide events took place in wider area of Bosnia and Herzegovina, and especially of the region of East Bosnia, famously called Podrinje.
+Genocide in Srebrenica is not an event that just took place in one narrow region or one town; in fact, it is an overall story of aggression on Bosnia and Herzegovina, meaning Genocide events took place in broader areas of Bosnia and Herzegovina, especially in the region of East Bosnia, famously called Podrinje.

-During your ride you will pass through several small towns and village where similar events have occurred, so chronological introduction and context is very important to fully understand the story that you’ll be exploring together that day.
+During your ride, you will pass through several small towns and villages where similar events have occurred.
+So, chronological introduction and context are very important to fully understand the story you’ll explore together that day.

-The most important towns we are passing by, and which are related to the story of Srebrenica Genocide and 1990s ethnic cleansing:
+The most important towns we are passing by and which are related to the story of the Srebrenica Genocide and 1990s ethnic cleansing:

-1. Sokolac (Learn about 1992 ethnic cleansing against the Bosniaks by the Serbian paramilitaries and Army of Republic of Srpska (VRS)
+1. Sokolac (Learn about the 1992 ethnic cleansing against the Bosniaks by the Serbian paramilitaries and Army of the Republic of Srpska (VRS)

 2. Vlasenica (Learn about Sušica Concentration Camp)

-3. Milići and Zaklopača Massacre (Learn about whole village being killed, 59 people including 12 children)
+3. Milići and Zaklopača Massacre (Learn about the whole village being killed, 59 people including 12 children)

-4. Kravica (Learn about mass execution of nearly 1200 man in Kravica warehouse)
+4. Kravica (Learn about the mass executions of nearly 1200 men in Kravica warehouse)

-5. Nova Kasaba (Learn where many Bosniaks were held at football area before later were all executed)
+5. Nova Kasaba (Learn where many Bosniaks were held at a football area before they were all executed)

-6. Bratunac (Learn where Srebrenica Genocide Bosniaks victims were held first before later killed during the July 1995).
+6. Bratunac (Learn where Srebrenica Genocide Bosniak victims were held first before later being killed in July 1995).

 Aljazzera America story on Srebrenica Genocide tour by Sarajevo Funky Tours